 Books and stories, whether they are paperbacks, e-books, audiobooks, braille books or picture books, are a wonderful way to engage young readers into new worlds.

-Environmental fiction books are therefore educational and inspirational in terms of the information and motivation they give readers; readers can take further steps by researching these important issues more and deciding on actions based on their new knowledge.
+Environmental fiction books are therefore educational and inspirational in terms of the information and motivation they give readers.
+Hopefully readers will want to take further steps by researching these important issues more and then choosing positive actions based on their new knowledge.

 Read more about why I feel compelled to write in the ‘Environmental Educational Fiction’ genre here.